-Judge Curiel rules border wall can proceed
+Judge Curiel, once attacked by Trump, rules border wall can proceed

 "The court is aware that the subject of these lawsuits, border barriers, is currently the subject of heated political debate in and between the United States and the Republic of Mexico as to the need, efficacy and the source of funding for such barriers," Curiel wrote.
 "In its review of this case, the Court cannot and does not consider whether underlying decisions to construct the border barriers are politically wise or prudent."

+In addition to pro-immigration and civil liberties groups, environmental groups have opposed the construction of Trump's border wall on the grounds that it would disturb sensitive wildlife and ecosystems.

+One section of Trump's proposed wall in Texas would run through a wildlife preserve.

-The Justice Department hailed the ruling.
+The Justice Department, meanwhile, hailed the ruling.

 One of the groups challenging the wall said it intended to appeal the decision.